chriscdn/promise-semaphore/README.md

 # @chriscdn/promise-semaphore

-Limit or throttle the simultaneous execution of asynchronous code in separate iterations of the event loop.
+Limit or throttle the concurrent execution of asynchronous code in separate iterations of the event loop.

 ## Installing